 We offer a changing programme of temporary exhibitions.
-There are usually two or three exhibitions per year on varied subjects relating to canals and the ice trade.
+There are usually two exhibitions per year on varied subjects relating to canals and the ice trade.
 In addition we occasionally host art installations or other short-term displays.

 This exhibition celebrates the work of the surveyors and engineers who designed the routes and structures of the canals, leading to the creation of the profession of civil engineering, and the thousands of unnamed labourers, the navvies, who worked in difficult and dangerous conditions with their picks, spades and wheelbarrows.